timacdonald/json-api/README.md

 🎉 You have just created your first JSON:API resource.
 Congratulations!

-We will now dive into returning relationships for you `UserResource`, but if you would like to explore more complex attribute configurations, you may jump ahead check out the following more advanced features:
+We will now dive into returning relationships for your `UserResource`, but if you would like to explore more complex attribute configurations, you may jump ahead check out the following more advanced features:

 - [Mapping `$attributes` to new keys](#mapping-attributes-to-new-keys)
 - [`toAttributes($request)`](#toAttributes)